Recruit review: Checking in with VCU's 2021 signees

 Nick Kern, 6-6 guard, Vashon High School (St. Louis, Mo.)

-At Vashon High School this year, the Wolverines have a lineup that’s smaller than they’ve had in the last couple of years.
+At Vashon High School this year, the Wolverines have a lineup that’s smaller than they’ve had in the past couple of years.

 That means Nick Kern, 6-6, is one of Vashon’s tallest players.
-And Kern has gotten the defensive assignments to match, taking on opposing wings and bigs.
-Against that challenge, Kern has done a great job, Vashon coach Tony Irons said.
+And Kern has gotten the defensive assignments to match, taking on opposing wings and big men.
+Vashon coach Tony Irons said Vashon has done a great job.

 “He’s been bringing energy, he’s always been a competitive kid,” Irons said.
 “So he’s been taking a lot of the challenge defensively, of guarding multiple positions.
 Because we’re not a huge team this year.”

-The efforts have helped Vashon jump out to a 6-0 record so far this season.
-Kern said it’s one of the best defensive teams he’s ever played with.
+The efforts have helped Vashon jump out to a 6-0 record.
+Kern said it’s one of the best defensive teams with which he’s ever played.

 “We just don’t back down,” Kern said.
 “Teams can be bigger, but it’s not about who’s bigger, who’s taller … it’s about who got heart.
 And, my team, we all play with our heart, we give it our all.”

-Athletically, Kern said he’s gotten more explosive.
-Irons has observed greater comfortability from Kern in shooting the ball, and shooting is something he’s done well this year, he said.
+Athletically, Kern said he’s become more explosive.
+Irons has observed greater comfort and good performance from Kern in shooting.

-In Vashon’s lineup, Kern has played a variety of roles on the floor — one through four, from the traditional point guard spot to the traditional power forward spot.
-There’s times when Kern initiates the offense, and other times when he plays off the ball — taking some responsibility off and opening up the floor for him to be more aggressive.
+In Vashon’s lineup, Kern has played a variety of roles — one through four, from the traditional point guard spot to the traditional power forward spot.

+There are times when Kern initiates the offense, and other times when he plays off the ball.

 (804) 649-6442